Vettah: Plot

 The true facts of Melvin's case come to light.
 Sherin had not been having an affair, and her death had not been a suicide either.
-Melvin reveals the circumstances of her death to Sreebala (Manju Warrier) and Xylex.
-Melvin had a daughter named Angel (Akshara Kishor), who was locked up in a cage by the school's headmistress because she had failed to score good marks.
+Melvin reveals the circumstances of her death to Sreebala and Xylex.
+Melvin had a daughter named Angel, who was locked up in a cage by the school's headmistress because she had failed to score good marks.
 Angel had died due to a panic-induced asthma attack when the headmistress had left her locked in a cage and forgot about her when the school closed.
 Melvin's attempts to seek justice for his daughter were cut short by the owner of the school – revealed to be the now-deceased Rony, who had used his influence to cover up the incident, and had murdered Sherin in the process.
 The case's investigating officer had been Sreebala's father, who had met with an accident when he got close to discovering the truth.
-Melvin had orchestrated the kidnapping, counting on Sreebala (Manju Warrier) and Xylex joining the investigation; the former because of her father's history, and the latter because of his wife's association with Ronnie.
+Melvin had orchestrated the kidnapping, counting on Sreebala and Xylex joining the investigation; the former because of her father's history, and the latter because of his wife's association with Ronnie.
 Melvin had influenced Xylex to murder Ronnie, and in a final twist, as they drive through the forest, Sreebala accidentally runs over the headmistress who was responsible for Melvin's daughter's death.
 Melvin had actually avenged his family while being innocent of any actual crime.